usdigitalresponse/covid-websites/what-info/what-info.md

 ![](https://paper-attachments.dropbox.com/s_AFB08FCF419066C006E599F7596BE2FAB19D791C3F7DE75880CBBC14F3D92746_1586564945353_image.png)

-The majority of health guidance on symptoms, how to protect yourself, high-risk individuals, and resources for specific groups like travelers, pregnant people, etc are largely applicable to all Americans.
+The majority of health guidance on symptoms, how to protect yourself, and resources for specific groups like travelers, pregnant people, etc. are largely applicable to all Americans.
 The CDC & the White House have been publishing and curating the authoritative, up-to-date content in this category.

 [Coronavirus.gov](https://www.coronavirus.gov/) is the website that is created and curated by the White House Coronavirus Task Force.
 It links out to important pages on the CDC’s website or other authoritative sources.
-The design of this page is also very simple, clear, and action- oriented.
+The design of this page is also very simple, clear, and action-oriented.
 As this website is currently not embeddable on other websites (we are working to see if this is possible!), our current recommendation is to take the links from [coronavirus.gov](https://www.coronavirus.gov/) and to add those links to your own website.

-### Key Financial & Business Resources for XYZ State/ Locality
+### Key Financial & Business Resources for XYZ State/Locality

 ![](https://paper-attachments.dropbox.com/s_AFB08FCF419066C006E599F7596BE2FAB19D791C3F7DE75880CBBC14F3D92746_1586564984979_8NGKKeQ6.png)

 Many people who come to your site will be looking for financial, employment, housing, loan, food, health insurance, or other ways to get help from your government or community.
 People will also be looking for the best ways to help their community.
 We recommend having prominent ways to access these resources from your homepage so that people can easily find them.

-- **Resources for individuals in your state/ locality** ([example from NYC](https://www1.nyc.gov/site/coronavirus/resources/resources-for-new-yorkers.page))
+- **Resources for individuals in your state/locality** ([example from NYC](https://www1.nyc.gov/site/coronavirus/resources/resources-for-new-yorkers.page))
-- **Resources for Businesses/ Non-Profits** ([example from NYC](https://www1.nyc.gov/site/coronavirus/businesses/businesses-and-nonprofits.page))
+- **Resources for Businesses/Non-Profits** ([example from NYC](https://www1.nyc.gov/site/coronavirus/businesses/businesses-and-nonprofits.page))
 - **Ways to Help** ([example from NYC](https://www1.nyc.gov/site/coronavirus/ways-to-help/ways-to-help.page))

 Clicking on each of these sections can direct users to a page containing links that pertain to those resources. [*NYC’s Coronavirus Information Portal*](https://www1.nyc.gov/site/coronavirus/index.page) *does this very well.
 They feature the resources prominently on their coronavirus portal homepage, and clicking on each link provides users with a page that has useful links, sorted by category.*